Vina27/Mod2_Restaurant_Project/README.md

 This app is built using Ruby on Rails [6.0], HTML, & CSS Stylesheets, and SQL database

-Pre-seeded with users, reviews, and, restaurants data (found through Google).
+Pre-seeded with users, reviews, and, restaurants data (data found through Google)

-This application was developed as part of Flatiron School's Mod 2 Project.
+This application was developed as part of Flatiron School's Mod 2 Project

 1. Clone this repository onto your computer